betterscientificsoftware/bssw.io/Articles/Blog/ReferencesInMarkdownHybridApproach.md

 In the following figures, we demonstrate repeated use of `wikize_refs.py`.
-In the first invocation (figure 1), the originally authored file (left) is processed producing a new file (right) where the author's original footnote and reference numbering is modified, slightly and new content to support the wikipedia style referencing is added to the bottom of the file.
+In the first invocation (figure 1), the originally authored file (left) is processed producing a new file (right) where the author's original footnote and reference numbering is modified, slightly and new content to support the Wikipedia-style referencing is added to the bottom of the file.

 ![](https://raw.githubusercontent.com/betterscientificsoftware/images/mcm86-19feb21-inplace-wikize-refs/wikize-refs-docs1.png)